-For students joining at the start of Year 7, we have a 'transition day' in July, with a tour of the building, ice-breakers and team challenges, then the first day of term will involve sessions with the House captains, Head of House and subject teachers.
+For students joining at the start of Year 7, we have a 'transition day' in July, with a tour of the building, ice-breakers and team challenges, then the first day of term will involve sessions with the House Captains, Head of House and subject teachers and/or be a Challenge Day.
 An important part of the induction process is for students to understand 'The Swanage School Way'.

 Students also undertake a series of base-line tests.